cubouyaka/blogphoto/README.md

   6. Editing/Deleting a Blog article
   7. Uploading multiple image with a FormSet
   8. Resizing an image when saved, by overwritting save() method of Photo's model
+  9. Using permissions on Groups to restrict access for some pages.